 When we start receiving bodywork and initiate the release of tensions held within our body, that we’ve probably been building up for quite some time; we cannot always be certain of what will come up for you.
 To be felt, both during and after your treatment.
-I never could predict what you will find and what will result.
+There is NO predicting what you will find and what will result.
 It’s an adventure.
+A journey, really.

 I think we inherently know when pain is therapeutic and when it is causing injury.
 Hurts good vs. hurts bad.
 Such as exercise vs. a repetitive motion injury.
 The techniques aren’t so painful that you necessarily want the therapy to stop (or least they shouldn’t be).
 In fact, you may NOT want the bodyworker to stop pressing at all.
 Not until the tension reaches its release point.